plugwise/plugwise-beta/README.md

 **The former 'anna' support was replaced by the new Plugwise component, based on this beta-version.**

 From the original sources by @laetificat it was improved upon and upstreamed by @CoMPaTech for Anna.
 Right after that @bouwew joined to improve and help maintain the code - as a result also Adam and P1 became supported.
-As of 2020 @brefra joined for the USB part(s) so we have a full range of Plugwise products supported.
+As of 2020, @brefra joined for the USB part(s) so we have a full range of Plugwise products supported.

-As things like async were in high demand from HA Core, desired by the original author and a great challenge for us we rewrote it largely.
+As things like async were in high demand from HA Core, desired by the original author and a great challenge for us, we rewrote it largely.
 The Plugwise Beta repository (accompanying the Plugwise python module) is intended for development purposes, just as `anna-ha` was for `haanna` (respectively the original before upstreaming and original python module).
 Note that 'Plugwise-Smile' existed for a while before @brefra joined.

 With the three combined forces we now support, maintain and improve on: